Leptogenesis in supersymmetry with one $L$ violating coupling

-In $R$ -parity violating Supersymmetric model the Majorana neutrino mass can be obtained from one loop Feynman diagram with fermion and sfermion in the loop and with lepton number violating trilinear interaction term.
-In our case, for non-zero $\lambda $ coupling it can be written as \cite{gordana}
+The same $L$ violating $\lambda^{\prime}$ coupling considered for leptogenesis could also give Majorana neutrino mass.
+It can be obtained from one loop Feynman diagram with left and right $d$-squark and $d$-quark (with left-right mixing) in the loop with $L$ violating coupling.
+Instead of see-saw mechanism here smallness of neutrino mass occurs due to one loop diagram.
+Neutrino mass matrix elements can be written as \cite{gordana}